nickzeff/joplin-gateway/README.md

 Due to an annoying bug with getmail which seems to have been around for a while, the original approach manolitto used for calling getmail does not work.
 Even more recent versions available through backport repos do not work.
 What this means is that configuration of getmail is now done through the separate file _./getmail/getmailrc_

-The key things to update are of course
+You can of course [wade through the extensive getmail documentation](https://getmail6.org/configuration.html#rcfile) to learn more, but the key section to update is of course

 ```
 [retriever]